Run By Numbers

 by Shawn Siemers

-Not a training plan — the thinking that produces training plans.
+Not a training plan.
+The thinking that produces training plans.
 Build a coaching system that's yours, from 23 questions every distance coach should be able to answer.

-Twenty-seven chapters across five parts — the full architecture, start to finish.
+Twenty-seven chapters across five parts.
+The full architecture, start to finish.

 Introduction